-Mr. and Mrs. Lloyd Paff endowed this scholarship in memory of their daughter, Shereen.
-Shereen Paff earned a master's degree in Early Childhood Education in 1971 from San Francisco State University (SFSU) and spent 25 years working and teaching in the field of Special Education.
-She specialized in visually impaired children and special education children in elementary schools and dedicated her life to helping children.
+Mr. and Mrs. Lloyd Paff endowed this scholarship in memory of their daughter Shereen.
+Shereen Paff earned a master’s degree in early childhood education in 1971 from San Francisco State University and spent 25 years working and teaching in the field of special education.
+She specialized in supporting children with visual impairments and special education needs in elementary schools and dedicated her life to helping children.

 Basic eligibility includes:

-- CAD-Early Childhood Concentration student or Graduate College of Education student with a concentration in Early Childhood
+- CAD-Early Childhood Concentration student; CAD-Early Care & Education Concentration student; OR Graduate College of Education student with a concentration/major in Early Childhood Education

 - Cumulative (overall) GPA 3.5 or above

 We highly encourage all eligible students to apply!
-The application deadline is in the fall semester.
-Awardees of the Paff Scholarship are eligible to receive up to $5000, which can be used towards their education at SF State!
+The application opens August 15th and the deadline is October 15th.
+Awardees of the Paff Scholarship are eligible to receive up to $4,000, which can be used towards their education at SF State!
 If you would like to apply or know more about this scholarship, please log onto Academic Works.
 Please note, if you never logged onto Academic Works before there will be a few intake questions you will need to answer first.

 Other Financial Opportunities

 The Fellowships Office is available to assist undergraduate, graduate students and recent alumni in applying for nationally competitive fellowships, scholarships and grants, as well as system-wide awards offered by the California State University system.